Disclosures

 3. Apply for a loan

 Once you’ve prequalified, you can complete a loan application.
-You’ll need to provide personal and financial information.
+You’ll need to provide personal and financial information, including proof of identity, proof of income and proof of address.

-Once you’re approved, you can close on your loan by signing all the necessary loan documents.
+If you were prequalified, the application and approval process may take less time.
+Once you’re approved, you can review the offer before closing on your loan by signing all the necessary loan documents.
 Your money will be deposited into your bank account in as little as a day.

 How do SoFi personal loans compare?